nicholas-johnson/nicholasjohnson.com/src/pages/posts/ng-app.md

 layout: "../../layouts/BlogPost.astro"
 course_sidebar: :angular
 date: '2015-06-02'
+preview: "Today's Angular is the angularInit function: the thing that makes ng-app work.
+It selects elements, discovers the root module name, then shells out to bootstrap."
 ---

 Today's Angular is the angularInit function.
 This is the function which makes ng-app work.